7 Ways to Stop Holiday Weight Gain

 Solution: Get them out of the house

-While glazed ham, candied yams and pecan pie are traditional holiday staples, a steady diet of high-sugar foods won’t help your waistline.
+While glazed ham, candied yams, and pecan pie are traditional holiday staples, a steady diet of high-sugar foods can make it difficult to manage your calorie intake and weight.
 We’re not suggesting that you toss the extra food in the trash if you’ve hosted a dinner.
 “Send doggie bags home with guests or take the extras to a local food kitchen,” says McCormick.
 “Out of sight, out of mind.”

 Problem: The Urge to Hibernate